AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Construct Smallest Number From DI String**: A permutation `perm` of `n + 1` integers of all the integers in the range `[0, n]` can be represented as a string `s` of length `n` where `s[i] == 'I'` if `perm[i] < perm[i + 1]`, and `s[i] == 'D'` if `perm[i] > perm[i + 1]`.
 Given a string `s`, reconstruct the permutation `perm` and return it.
 If there are multiple valid permutations perm, return any of them.
 - **Best Time to Buy and Sell Stock**: You are given an array `prices` where `prices[i]` is the price of a given stock on the `ith` day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from this transaction.
 If you cannot achieve any profit, return `0`.
 - **Invert Binary Tree**: Given the `root` of a binary tree, invert the tree, and return its root.
+- **Merge Intervals**: Given an array of intervals where `intervals[i] = [starti, endi]`, merge all overlapping intervals, and return an array of the non-overlapping intervals that cover all the intervals in the input.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.